 And this couldn’t come at a more important time.
-Now more than ever, the favela community of Pavão-Pavãozinho–Cantagalo needs to ensure that the next generation is equipped with the resilience, empathy, and self-esteem to be able to face the harsh realities of an ever more violent and unequal Rio de Janeiro.
+The favela community of Pavão-Pavãozinho & Cantagalo needs now more than ever to ensure that the next generation are equipped with the resilience, empathy and self-esteem to be able to face the harsh realities of an ever more violent and unequal Rio de Janeiro.
 We are certain that social and emotional nurture will be the key to a bright future for the children that we work with.

-A lot of thought and planning goes into ensuring that all of our programmes are driven by social and emotional learning principles.
+A lot of thought and planning goes into ensuring that all of our programs are driven by social and emotional learning principles.
 Here are the five principles we seek to embed:

-Good communication is the key to healthy relationships throughout life.
+Good communication is key to healthy relationships throughout life.
 In our English classes, we train the children in ‘active listening’ by having them converse in pairs and repeat back to the group what their partner told them.
-We as teachers also aim to model the active listening skills that we want to foster in our students, by providing both verbal positive reinforcement and non-verbal signs of active listening, such as smiling and eye contact.
+Our volunteer teachers also aim to model the ‘active listening’ skills that we want to foster in our students, by providing both verbal positive reinforcement and non verbal signs of active listening, such as smiling and eye contact.

-Self-awareness is a skill that is fundamental to recognising our own strengths and weaknesses, as well as understanding how our behaviour affects others.
+Self-awareness is a skill that is fundamental to recognizing our own strengths and weaknesses, as well as understanding how our behavior affects others.
 Our Entrepreneurship course for teenagers begins with a reflective analysis of how the students view themselves.
 We provide them with strategies to interrupt negative thought patterns, such as having a mantra.
-For the younger children, we employ a simpler method of self-reflection – the students rate their behaviour after each lesson on a scale of 1-10 and explain why they picked this number.
-This routine gets the children into the habit of integrating self-awareness into their learning process, as well as taking accountability for their own actions, decisions, and behaviours.
+For the younger children, we employ a simpler method of self-reflection – the students rate their behavior after each lesson on a scale of 1-10 and explain why they picked this number.
+This routine gets the children into the habit of integrating self-awareness into their learning process, as well as taking accountability for their own actions, decisions, and behaviors.

-During my 9 months at EduMais, I saw a tangible shift in classroom behaviour, as well as better student attitudes towards themselves and their learning.
-For our most at-risk students, who live in poverty and have suffered traumatic experiences, our programme has been an extraordinary tool for repairing emotional damage and building lifetime coping skills.
+During my 9 months at EduMais, I saw a tangible shift in classroom behavior, as well as better student attitudes towards themselves and their learning.
+For our most at-risk students, who live in poverty and have suffered traumatic experiences, our program has been an extraordinary tool for repairing emotional damage and building lifetime coping skills.

-Students have become more aware of their strengths and have been empowered by the process of learning how to communicate skilfully – some of our older students have even actively sought out work experience as a result.
+Students have become more aware of their strengths.
+They have been empowered by the process of learning how to communicate skillfully – some of our older students have even actively sought out work experience as a result.
 With each child better equipped with social and emotional capabilities, the future of Brazil looks that little bit brighter.

-To support the continuation of our innovative learning programmes, please consider making a donation.
+To support the continuation of our innovative learning programs, please consider making a donation.